marcufer/Marcumat.js/README.md

 ---

-Marcumat.js brings beautiful, interactive ripple (wave) effects to any clickable web element—buttons, cards, menus, and more.
-It’s designed for high performance and minimal resource usage, and is extremely easy to set up and use.
+Marcumat.js adds beautiful, interactive ripple (wave) effects to your web elements—buttons, cards, menus, and more.
+It’s fast, lightweight, and designed to be simple to use and configure.

 ---